 The Forum organizes online seminars linking multiple participants and organizations in different locations, providing fresh views on vital issues.

 The series builds support for our initiatives; create synergies with like-minded organizations; and develops relationships with affinity groups.
 Policy-makers and policy-influencers, as well as Forum subscribers and donors, are invited to tune-in and submit questions to the moderator.

-Summaries and audio recordings of select webinars are available on the Forum’s Wires webpage.
+Summaries and audio recordings of select webinars are available here.

 The Forum sponsors briefings by former government officials, scholars, journalists, and others with insights into the Middle East and Islamism.

 Recently Guy Milliere, professor at the University of Paris, explained how Islamism threatens Europe's future; Michael Doron, former senior director of the National Security Council under President George W. Bush, discussed the Middle East's state of crisis; and Dr. Moshe Zviran of Tel Aviv University discussed Israel as a global business partner.

 Summaries and audio recordings of select briefings are available on the Forum's Wires webpage.

 The Forum hosts monthly conference calls with specialists, staff members, and select donors.

 Summaries and audio recordings of select calls are available on the Forum's Wires webpage.